gitaroktato/system-design-excercises/tinyurl/README.md

 A key-value store with CP characteristics from CAP would be the best choice.
 Because consistency [can be provided various ways](http://jepsen.io/consistency), we can try to reduce the possibility of key collisions instead of aiming for strong consistency.
+This leaves us with technology choices, like Redis or Riak.

 Riak allows us to store every version of a key individually by providing [siblings](https://docs.riak.com/riak/kv/latest/developing/usage/conflict-resolution/index.html#siblings), so we can actively monitor the number of key collisions during tests.